 - Place heavy cream in the bowl of the stand mixer and refrigerate cream and bowl until ready to use.

-- Strain strawberries through fine-mess strainer set in small saucepan, rendering a minimum of ⅔ cup juice.
-Reserve juice, and do not wash bowl.
-Return strained strawberries to the food processor and process until smooth 15-20 seconds.
-Strain puree through fine-mesh strainer into now empty bowl, pressing on solids to remove seeds and pulp until you have 1⅔ cup of puree.
+- Return strained strawberries to the food processor and process until smooth 15-20 seconds.
+Strain puree through a fine-mesh strainer into the now empty bowl, pressing on solids to remove seeds and pulp until you have 1⅔ cup of puree.

 - Place Chambord or raspberry liqueur in a small bowl and sprinkle gelatin over liqueur and let sit until gelatin softens about 5 minutes.